Debug NeMo RL Applications#

 This guide explains how to debug NeMo RL applications, covering two scenarios.
-It details debugging the main driver script by setting the RAY_DEBUG=legacy environment variable, and outlines the procedure for debugging distributed Ray worker/actor processes using the Ray Distributed Debugger within a SLURM environment.
+It first outlines the procedure for debugging distributed Ray worker/actor processes using the Ray Distributed Debugger within a SLURM environment, and then details debugging the main driver script.

-Since Ray programs can spawn many workers/actors, we need to use the Ray Distributed Debugger to properly jump to the breakpoint on each worker.
+Since Ray programs can spawn multiple workers and actors, using the Ray Distributed Debugger is essential to accurately jump to breakpoints on each worker.

 Prerequisites#